 Wildfire Research & Application Partnership (WRAP)

-The Wildfire Research and Applications Partnership (WRAP) project was successfully competed and funded in 2003 under the NASA Earth Science Office Cooperative Agreement Notice (CAN) CAN-02-OES-01, entitled "Earth Science Research, Education, and Applications Solutions Network (REASoN)."
+NASA's Wildfire Research and Applications Partnership (WRAP) project was successfully competed and funded in 2003 under NASA's Earth Science Office Cooperative Agreement Notice (CAN) CAN-02-OES-01, entitled "Earth Science Research, Education, and Applications Solutions Network (REASoN)."